 Wouldn’t it be nice if you could know exactly when your teen's period is coming next?
 It’s not as far-fetched as it sounds.
 People have been tracking their periods for centuries, primarily to figure which time of the month they’re the most fertile so they either avoid or try to get pregnant.
 But there are all sorts of reasons to track future periods that have nothing to do with pregnancy, including not wanting to bleed on your favorite pair of white pants or to understand your body’s patterns better.

-There are a number of ways you can track your period – from a printable period tracker to a variety of apps.
+There are a number of ways your teen can track their period – from a printable period tracker to a variety of apps.
 The only problem?
-There’s about 500 million different menstrual tracking apps out there, which makes it very hard to know what’s right for you.
+There’s about 500 million different menstrual tracking apps out there, which makes it very hard to know what’s right for them.

-With some help from my coworker Hannah, I checked out six different period calculator apps to discover which is the best at tracking your monthly cycle.
+With some help from my coworker Hannah, I checked out six different period calculator apps to discover which is the best at tracking monthly cycles.

 Disclaimer: period tracker apps should not be used as a form of birth control unless the app specifically positions itself as a birth control option.

 Shop now: Be prepared for spotting, leaks, and unexpected periods with our leakproof undies.